 - Young people who engage in sex work

 This is what makes Youth LEAD strong.
-Our network is comprised of focal points, network partners, civil society organisations and networks, stakeholders and donors, all coming together to advocate for issues that affect us and our communities.
+Our network is comprised of focal points, network partners, civil society organisations and networks, stakeholders and donors, all coming together to advocate for issues that affect our communities.

 Youth LEAD began as a project to address the needs of young key populations in 2010, under the Coalition of Asia-Pacific Regional Networks on HIV and AIDS (7 Sisters), which was financially supported by UNFPA.

-Youth LEAD works with a team of in-country representatives (known as focal points) to coordinate the grassroots engagement of young people across 20 countries: Bangladesh, Bhutan, Brunei, Cambodia, China, India, Indonesia, Laos Malaysia, Myanmar, Mongolia, Nepal, Papua New Guinea, Pakistan, Philippines, South Korea, Sri Lanka, Timor-Leste, Thailand and Viet Nam.
+Youth LEAD works with a team of in-country representatives (known as Focal Points) to coordinate the grassroots engagement of young people across 20 countries: Bangladesh, Bhutan, Brunei, Cambodia, China, India, Indonesia, Laos Malaysia, Myanmar, Mongolia, Nepal, Papua New Guinea, Pakistan, Philippines, South Korea, Sri Lanka, Timor-Leste, Thailand and Viet Nam.